Pomsky is a hybrid or ‘designer’ dog breed that is a cross between a Pomeranian and a Siberian Husky. Also known as a Pomeranian Husky.

 Watch Out For Puppy Mills!

 What is a Puppy Mill?
 For those who aren’t aware, a puppy mill is essentially a dog factory – These so called breeders are trying to churn out puppies as quickly and efficiently as possible without having a care in the world for the well-being of any of the dogs in question.
 They are after one thing and one thing only and that’s profits, so their decision-making ability is jaded by the dollar signs.

 Pomsky & The American Kennel Club

-are two major resources at the moment.
+The Pomeranian Husky, along with other hybrid breeds, is not acknowledged by the American Kennel Club.
+The Pomsky Club of America and the International Pomsky Association are two major resources at the moment.
 The PCA has a code of ethics and a couple of breeders listed and the IPA also has a code of ethics and even more information, for example they offer registration, tracking, and breeder education.

 Hope you have now learned all the essentials of this beautiful breed!
-If you are ready to get a Pomeranian Husky puppy for your self, be sure to check out regularly updated list of new litters here:
+If you are ready to get a Pomeranian Husky puppy for yourself, be sure to check out regularly updated list of new litters here: